wslong20/hello-world/README.md

 # hello-world

-wangshilong here, hello world is a vary famous program, which is symbolize that everything will going smoothly on your program road
+wangshilong here, hello world is a vary famous program, which is symbolize that everything will go smoothly on your program road